 - Here’s another simple rule for avoiding obesity: drink water, all the time.
 Soft drinks and juices are loaded with simple sugars.
 Remember the 25 grams of sugar per day recommendation for kids over age two?
 One 12-ounce can of regular Coke contains 40 grams of sugar!
 Juice isn’t much better; a 12-ounce glass of apple juice has 39 grams of added sugar.
 Because kids tend to drink a lot, they can pack on the pounds due to poor drinking habits.
 In 2017 the AAP released a statement recommending against drinking ANY juice in the first year of life.
 Regardless of age, if children are eating fruits and vegetables, there is no reason they need to drink juice.
 At the age of four months, children should be given water to drink with their solid meals, a pattern which should continue into adulthood.

 What about whole milk, which is recommended for toddlers from age one to two years?
 My feeling on whole milk is that it’s overrated and not too healthy.
 Fat, calcium, and vitamin D, the important nutrients in milk, can all be obtained from other, healthier sources.
-If kids are eating a well-balanced diet with healthy dairy products and other sources of fat, there is no reason they need to drink whole milk.
+If kids are eating a well-balanced diet with adequate intake of these nutrients, then there is no reason they need to drink whole milk.
 If a family has a toddler under the age of two who is already struggling with weight, I usually recommend switching to skim milk immediately.

 Although exercise is important for maintaining a healthy weight, it isn’t nearly as important as eating a healthy diet.
 Why is this?
 A person’s caloric intake, relative to basal metabolic rate, is mainly what determines weight gain.
 Nonetheless, one of the best things parents can do for their children to avoid obesity is to provide them with plenty of exercise.
 How much exercise?
 The AAP recommends 60 minutes of aerobic, sweaty, out-of-breath exercise every day.
 When it comes to exercise, more is more.
 Sixty minutes is the minimum recommendation, but families should feel free to do more.
 Admittedly, I continually overschedule my own children with activities to keep them moving, especially during the cold New England winter months, when it’s hard to play outside.
 When choosing sports, I try to select activities that combine aerobic activity and muscle-building.
 Having adequate muscle mass is important for weight maintenance, because muscle burns plenty of calories at rest.
 The more muscle a person has, the greater the basal metabolic rate.
 Sports that combine aerobic activity and muscle-building include things like gymnastics, dance, swimming, and distance running.